nfdi4plants/nfdi4plants.github.io/src/content/docs/README.md

 - All fields can be at ANY position.
 - MUST start and end with `---` .
 - MUST contain `layout: docs`.
   - This triggers fornax parsing to html.
 - MUST contain `title: xxxx`.
   - Will be added as "# xxxx" to the html.
   - Will be used to name the generated webpage.
 - MUST contain `published: yyyy-MM-dd`.
-- MAY contain `Author: xxxx`.
+- MAY contain `author: xxxx`.
 - MAY contain `add toc: true`.
   - Will add automated table of contents from all found headers in content.
 - MAY contain `add sidebar: realtive\path\to\sidebar.md` to add the sidebar element to the page.
 - MAY contain **any** other metadata.
 The information will be read but will not affect the generated html.